e5pe0n/p-in-scala/README.md

 # Run a Scala Program

+## Metals

+you can run a `main` function in a class or object with the feature of Metals extension. click `Run | Debug` on the name of class or object.

+## SBT

 a package name does not include `src/main/scala`.
 for instance, if you want to run `src/main/scala/Chapter2/Example1.scala`, you should exec `sbt "runMain Chapter2.Example1.scala"`.